-California faces more wind, snow in multistate storm
+Blizzards forecast in California mountains in multiday storm

 Yet the cold weather blasting the North and West avoided the southern states, leading to wild temperatures differences.
 The high temperature for the U.S. on Friday was 93 degrees Fahrenheit (34 degrees Celsius) at Falcon Lake, Texas, while the low was minus-35 degrees Fahrenheit (1.7 Celsius) near Huntley, Montana.

-The wintry blasts led to hundreds of cancelled flights at airports around the country and temporarily shut down miles of major highways Friday in California, Oregon and Nevada.

-Harsh weather prompted Los Angeles County to keep its emergency shelters open into March as wind chill was expected to drop weekend temperatures below freezing in the San Fernando and San Gabriel valleys.
-The county’s large homeless population was at special risk.

 At least three people have died in the coast-to-coast storms.
-A Michigan firefighter died Wednesday after coming in contact with a downed power line, while in Rochester, Minnesota, a pedestrian died after being hit by a city-operated snowplow.
+A Michigan firefighter died Wednesday after coming into contact with a downed power line, while in Rochester, Minnesota, a pedestrian died after being hit by a city-operated snowplow.
 Authorities in Portland, Oregon, said a person died of hypothermia.

 Much of Portland was shut down with icy roads not expected to thaw until Saturday after the city’s second-heaviest snowfall on record this week: nearly 11 inches (28 centimeters).